We speak to Los Angeles rockers… Bad Suns ahead of their upcoming UK Tour which kicked off in Glasgow other night.

 “So far our touring calendar only extends to the middle of May.
 More on the horizon!”

-11. Are there any dream places in the world (music venues, countries or music festivals) you would eventually would love to have the chance to play?
+11. Are there any dream places in the world (music venues, countries or music festivals) you would eventually love to have the chance to play?

 “We’re hitting a few of them on this tour!
 Paris, Amsterdam, Berlin; we’re so excited.
 We love to travel, and we’ll play wherever people will come to see us.
 Hopefully that includes Mexico, Asia, and South America in the not too distant future.”